ktbs/ktbs/doc/source/tutorials/model-rest-turtle.rst

 The model is created and
 is now available at http://localhost:8001/base1/model1 .

-If you visit that URI,
+If you visit that IRI,
 you will notice that the new model has an additional property:
 ``:hasUnit :millisecond``.
 Every trace model must have a unit,